Roehampton lost to Nottingham 2-4

 Chris Roberts beat E John Davis +6

 Peter Siddall lost to Richard White -25tp

 In order to set a good example, Nottingham and Roehampton agreed to play their first round match at Nottingham on Sunday April 8th, home advantage having been awarded to Nottingham as the result of a coin toss in New Zealand during the World Championships.
 Given that the work on the Nottingham pavilions was being masterminded by a major contractor that ceased to exist in January, this proved a trifle optimistic.
 At the last minute Roehampton kindly agreed to host the match which did indeed take place on the agreed date.
 The lawns at Roehampton were in excellent condition and amazingly quick given the recent long cold monsoon season we have been experiencing.
-The hospitality was excellent with particular thanks to John Pearson, Roehampton's non-playing captain and Frances Coleman, who explained the complicated technicalities of the hot water machine to anyone wanting to use it.
+The hospitality was excellent with particular thanks to John Pearson, Roehampton's non-playing captain and Frances Colman, who explained the complicated technicalities of the hot water machine to anyone wanting to use it.